mdragone1/ESP32-IoT-Workshop/docs/part3/INTERVAL.md

-# Control your Device reporting interval via a Node-RED Dashboard Form
+# Change the Sensor Reporting Interval Dynamically

 ## Lab Objectives

 In this lab you will modify the ESP8266 Arduino program to receive MQTT commands from your Node-RED instance nd build a Node-RED Dashboard Form to dynamically change the reporting interval of the ESP8266 DHT environmental sensor data.
 You will learn:

 - How to build a Node-RED Dashboard Form
-- How to send MQTT commands from the IBM Cloud to your ESP8266
+- How to send MQTT commands from your Node-RED instance to your ESP8266
 - How to receive MQTT commands within your ESP8266 Arduino program / sketch.
 - How to work with JSON data on the ESP8266